juancruzroldan95/portfolio-dev/README.md

 This is my personal developer portfolio built with Astro, HTML, CSS and TailwindCSS.
 It showcases my skills, professional experience, and personal projects as a full-stack web developer.
 The portfolio is designed to be responsive, fast, and easy to navigate.

 ## ✨ Features
-- Fully responsive design, optimized for mobile and desktop.
+- Full responsive design, optimized for mobile and desktop.
-- Display of my skills, certifications, and technical expertise.
+- Display of my skills, experience, and technical expertise.
-- Showcases multiple projects with detailed descriptions and links.
+- Showcases multiple projects with a brief description, tech stack used, and links.
 - Contact section with social media links.
+- Available in English and Spanish.
+- Supports dark mode.

 ## 🛠️ Tech Stack
 - **Frontend:** Astro, HTML, CSS, Tailwind CSS
 - **Deployment:** Vercel
-- **Version Control:** Git, GitHub

 ## 🙏 Acknowledgements
 - [Tailwind CSS](https://tailwindcss.com/) for styling